-Means the Luxembourg law confirmation and amendment agreement to the Pledge Agreement dated 24 October 2016 entered into by and between the Collateral Trustee as pledgee, Jackson, Intelsat Operations S.A. and Intelsat Align S.àr.l. as pledgors as well as Intelsat S.A., Intelsat Investment Holdings S.à r.l., Intelsat Holdings S.A., Intelsat Investments S.A., Intelsat Pledge Agreement (Luxembourg) S.A., Jackson, Intelsat Operations S.A. and Intelsat Align as debtors; Means Intelsat Jackson Holdings S.A., a société anonyme under the laws of Luxembourg having Indexes of the Democrat its registered office at 4, rue Albert Borschette, L-1246 Luxembourg, and being registered with Jackson or the Borrower the RCS under number RCS Luxembourg B149.959; RCS Means the Registre de Commerce et des Sociétés of Luxembourg.
+Means the Luxembourg law confirmation and amendment agreement to the Pledge Agreement dated 24 October 2016 entered into by and between the Collateral Trustee as pledgee, Jackson, Intelsat Operations S.A. and Intelsat Align S.àr.l. as pledgors as well as Intelsat S.A., Intelsat Investment Holdings S.à r.l., Intelsat Holdings S.A., Intelsat Confirmation and Amendment Agreement to Investments S.A., Intelsat (Luxembourg) S.A., Jackson, Intelsat Operations S.A. and Intelsat the Pledge Agreement Align as debtors; Means Intelsat Jackson Holdings S.A., a société anonyme under the laws of Luxembourg having its registered office at 4, rue Albert Borschette, L-1246 Luxembourg, and being Jackson or the Borrower registered with the RCS under number RCS Luxembourg B149.959; RCS Means the Registre de Commerce et des Sociétés of Luxembourg.

-- The recitals and Schedules to this Agreement form an integral part 2. hereof - 3.
+- 2. The recitals and Schedules to this Agreement form an integral part hereof. - 3.
 The Pledgee shall not be responsible for the sufficiency of any terms used herein or any of the reorganization transactions as set out in the recitals of this Agreement and is entering into this